 3. Anytime/anywhere access

-With a cloud-based system, you can access your accounting from any location you want: home, office, mobile hotspot, small cabin in the woods, you name it.
+With a cloud accounting system, you can access your books and financials from any location: home, office, mobile hotspot, small cabin in the woods, you name it.

 4. Easier collaboration

-The cloud enables people to collaborate on the same system, in real time, from any location.
-You can also give your accountant access to the system and let them do their work remotely (a win-win for both sides).
+Probably the best thing about the cloud is that it enables people to work together on the same system in real time.
+No network required!
+You can also hire an online accountant and ask them to do their work remotely (a win-win for both sides).

-Thanks to bank feeds, it's easier than ever to download and code your accounting transactions.
+Thanks to bank feeds, it's easier than ever to download and code your accounting transactions in real time.
 As a result, business owners can get accurate financials whenever they need them — not just at the end of the month.

-The app ecosystem allows small businesses to start with a basic accounting system and add more functions when they need them: payroll, POS systems, online timesheets/time tracking, e-commerce add-ons, cash flow management, etc.
+The beauty of the app ecosystem is that it allows small businesses to start with a basic accounting system and then add more functions when they need them: payroll, POS systems, time tracking/timesheets, e-commerce solutions, cash flow management, etc.

-It’s now widely accepted that online services like banking, shopping, and accounting are completely safe and secure.
-Also, the best place to keep your accounting data is in the cloud, because you’ll never lose it.
+It’s now widely known that online services like banking, shopping, and accounting are completely safe and secure.
+Also, the best place to keep your data is in the cloud, because you’ll never lose it.